marazza-dev/marazza-dev/README.md

 - 👋 Hi there, I’m @marazza-dev
-- 👀 I’m interested in UI/UX and front-end coding
+- 👀 I’m interested in UI/UX and web development
 - 🌱 I’m currently on my way to master React framework
 - 💻 I'm a passionate coder, always ready to learn new stuff!
 - 📫 How to reach me --> marazzani.dev@gmail.com